 PHAs that administer vouchers in a metropolitan area where the adoption of SAFMRs is not required may request approval from HUD to voluntarily adopt SAFMRs.
 SAFMRs may be voluntarily adopted for one or more zip code areas.

-PHACOC -Policy
+PHACOC Policy

-The PHA will notCOC reserves the right to voluntarily adopt the use of SAFMRs. except to establish exception payment standards in certain zip code areas.
+The PHA will not voluntarily adopt the use of SAFMRs except to establish exception payment standards in certain zip code areas.